+If you’re visiting Thailand and want to spend time underwater, consider going diving.
 Known to have a very diverse and rich underwater marine life, Thailand is one of the best (and cheapest places) to learn how to scuba dive.
 Get PADI certified as you go diving in Koh Tao, Koh Phi Phi, Phuket, or the many other islands.
-Whatever you do, if you are an underwater enthusiast, experience some of the best scuba diving in Thailand from doing day trips or from doing longer liveaboard dives in the Similan Islands.

 Explore the Off-The-Beaten-Path Places in Thailand

 Being an incredibly diverse country, people flock to Thailand for a variety of reasons.
-Apart from visiting the usual places like Bangkok, Chiang Mai, and the Thai islands, make sure you check out our list of unusual places to visit in Thailand so you can chance upon seeing some awesome national parks, natural attractions, and unusual temples.
+Apart from visiting the usual places like Bangkok, Chiang Mai, and the Thai islands, make sure you check out our list of unusual places to visit in Thailand so you can see some awesome national parks, hot springs, natural attractions, and unusual temples.

 Go Hiking and Camping in the National Parks